Trombay Thermal Power Station

 Trombay Thermal Power Station is a coal-based thermal power plant located at Trombay near Mumbai in the Indian state of Maharashtra.
-The power plant is owned by Tata Power.
+Opened in 1984, the power plant is owned by Tata Power.

 Its tallest chimney belongs with a height of 274.32 metres (900 ft) to the tallest chimneys in India.

+The station is considered to be one of the key sources of air pollution in Mumbai.

 Capacity

 It has an installed capacity of 1430 MW.
 It has following generating units: